Enter

 Girl: No, I mean here on the island.

-Roper: Yeah, I like it here, but a
+Roper: Yeah, I like it here, but a little lower.

 Girl: A man like you belongs here.